jyotipmahes/Isolation-Forest-for-Anomaly-Detection/README.md

 The goal of this project is to implement the original [Isolation Forest](IsolationForestPaper.pdf) algorithm by Fei Tony Liu, Kai Ming Ting, and Zhi-Hua Zhou as a part of MSDS689 course.
 (A later version of this work is also available: [Isolation-based Anomaly Detection](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.673.5779&rep=rep1&type=pdf).)
 There are two general approaches to anomaly detection:

 1. model what normal looks like and then look for nonnormal observations
 2. focus on the anomalies, which are few and different.
-This is the interesting and relatively-new approach taken by the authors of isolation forests.
+This is an interesting and relatively-new approach taken by the authors of isolation forests.

 The isolation forest algorithm is original and beautiful in its simplicity; and also seems to work very well, with a few known weaknesses.
 The academic paper is extremely readable so you should start there.